 The CopperFlex 12″ by Brooklyn Bedding delivers high-end comfort and support at a price that won’t break the bank.
 Its copper-infused memory foam helps cool hot sleepers while keeping the surface fresh and clean.
 The Zoned Lumbar Support ensures proper spinal alignment, relieving pressure and making it a great fit for all sleep positions.

 This mattress tackles motion transfer, overheating, and back discomfort, making it a solid choice for both couples and individuals.
-With durable materials, a 120-night trial, and a 10-year warranty, it’s built for long-term comfort.
+With durable materials, a 120-night trial, and a lifetime warranty, it’s built for long-term comfort.

 CopperFlex 12" by Brooklyn Bedding